-Another urgent matter was providing the storage lockers, which was one of the first things that was accomplished and became available November 21, 2016.
+Another urgent matter was providing the storage lockers, which was one of the first things that was accomplished and became available November 21st, 2016.
 The lockers have proven to be what they proclaimed to be which is the ability to enforce.
 There are a lot of ordinances that we cannot enforce; however, when we do have the ability to enforce with the lockers, then we do have a reduction of visibility.

-Goal C: Have an Engaged and Informed Community Regarding Homeless and Homeless Solutions.
+Goal C- Have an Engaged and Informed Community Regarding Homelessness and Homeless Solutions.
 This is to inform every one of the strategic plan, not only in Pomona but outside of Pomona as well who are stakeholders to the solution.

-Goal D: Balance the Needs and Rights of Homeless Persons and the Larger Community through Updated Fair, Legal and Enforceable Policies and Ordinances: Urgent matter was to Evaluate Current Policies and Ordinances and Create Policies and Enforceable Ordinances that Support the Strategies.
+Goal D-Balance the Needs and Rights of Homeless Persons and the Larger Community through Updated Fair, Legal and Enforceable Policies and Ordinances: Urgent matter was to Evaluate Current Policies and Ordinances and Create Policies and Enforceable Ordinances that Support the Strategies.
 Therefore, as the communal kitchen is created, then you take a look at what are the policies and ordinances that can be enforced.
-The same goes for storage lockers and year around shelter, each have a counter-balance that may be enforced.
-Solutions of not displacing the issue but addressing the issue

-Each goal and strategy has a description, benchmarks, performance matrix, costs.
-No matter which strategy you go through, it is a familiar format and each format is self-contained.
-There is also a lot of information on demographics, region, count and a lot of information in the strategic plan.
+The same goes for storage lockers and year around shelter, each have a counter balance that may be enforced.
+Solutions of not displacing the issue but addressing the issue also a lot of information on demographics, region, count and a lot of information in the strategic plan.
 Each strategy has activities with four goals 30 strategies with over 140 activities.
 All activities can be accomplished, not just developing a plan but implementing the plan as soon as it was adopted.

+Each goal and strategy has a description, benchmarks, performance matrix, costs.
+No matter which strategy you go through it is a familiar format and each format is self-contained.
+There is